Living in Chiang Mai, Thailand

 Don Wilcox arrived in Thailand 19 years ago and found that Chiang Mai reminded him of his home in North Carolina: I love the city.
 It feels very much like Appalachia.
 Shortly after his arrival, Don married a Thai woman crippled with polio and the two have since started Chiang Mais first and only disabled center.
 (Were not a popular cause, he says, were a lost cause.
 Were people that no one wants to see.)

-Today the Centerwhich provides Internet, bike rental, and massage servicesworks with many foreigners who come to volunteer (see below).
+Today the Centerwhich provides Internet access, bike rental, and massage servicesworks with many foreigners who come to volunteer.

 Wilcox advises potential visitors: Leave personal baggage at home.
 Leave cultural assumptions behind you and become vulnerable to another perspective.
 Dont ask, Can I drink this water?
 Are there chilies in this rice?
 Dive in.
 Exercise reasonable caution.
 Get over us and them.